Network Function operator

 For each Distributed Cloud Edge cluster on which you have deployed one or more NetworkAttachmentDefinition resources, the following migration rules apply:

 • For each new NetworkAttachmentDefinition resource, use gdcenet0 instead of bond0 as the value of the master field.
-If you apply a resource that uses bond0 or an empty value for this field, Distributed Cloud Edge replaces the value with gdcenet0, then stores and applies the resource to the cluster.
+If you apply a resource that uses bond0 or an empty value for this field, Distributed Cloud Edge replaces the value with gdcenet0, and then stores and applies the resource to the cluster.

 Configure a secondary interface on a Pod using SR-IOV VFs